craftcms/cms/docs/plugins/hooks-and-events.md

 # Hooks and Events

-{intro} There are two ways for plugins to be invoked at different points in the core code, or in another plugin’s code: *hooks* and *events*.
+There are two ways for plugins to be invoked at different points in the core code, or in another plugin’s code: *hooks* and *events*.

 ## What’s the difference?